sazzer/mire/docs/characters.md

 ## Characteristics

 Characteristics represent all other ways to improve a character.
-These can be similar to D20 feats, to underlying character abilities - e.g. Spellcaster - or to simply be increased skill or ability scores.
+These can be similar to D20 feats, to underlying character stats - e.g. Spellcaster - or to simply be increased skill or stat scores.

 Every characteristic has a points cost, and a set of requirements.
 These requirements are some combination of:

-- Ability score - max or min value
+- Stat score - max or min value
 - Skill score - max or min value
 - Presence or absence of other characteristics
 - Particular race